api3dao/airnode/packages/protocol/README.md

 Nevertheless, the package's directory structure is designed in anticipation of the PSP implementation.

 The protocols are extended in functionality through *authorizers*.
-An authorizer is an on-chain contract that can be called statically to check if a particular request should be responded to (e.g., if its requester is whitelisted).
+An authorizer is an on-chain contract that can be called statically to check if a particular request should be responded to, e.g., if its requester is whitelisted.
 While deploying an Airnode, the operator specifies the addresses of the authorizer contracts they want to use.
+(These contracts may live on a chain different than the protocol contract, e.g., an Airnode can be configured to refer to a mainnet authorizer for requests received from Rinkeby.)
 Then, whenever an Airnode receives a request, it will make a static call to its authorizers to determine if it should respond to the request.

 The contracts that use the Airnode protocol to make API calls are called *requesters*.